Steven Strogatz

-He is known for his work on nonlinear systems, including contributions to the study of synchronization in dynamical systems, and for his research in a variety of areas of applied mathematics, including mathematical biology and complex network theory.
+He is known for his work on nonlinear systems, including contributions to the study of synchronization in dynamical systems, and his research in a variety of areas of applied mathematics, including mathematical biology and complex network theory.
+With Duncan Watts, he developed the Watts–Strogatz model to explain how nodes in a small-world network have in average a small number of degrees of separation.

-Strogatz is the host of Quanta Magazines The Joy of Why podcast.
-He previously hosted The Joy of x podcast, named after his book of the same name.
+Strogatz is the co-host of Quanta Magazines The Joy of Why podcast.
+He previously hosted The Joy of x podcast.
+His published books include Nonlinear Dynamics and Chaos, Sync, The Joy of x, The Calculus of Friendship, and Infinite Powers.

 Education

 Strogatz attended high school at Loomis Chaffee from 1972 to 1976.
 He then attended Princeton University, graduating summa cum laude with a B.A. in mathematics.
-Strogatz completed his senior thesis, titled "The mathematics of supercoiled DNA: an essay in geometric biology", under the supervision of Frederick J. Almgren, Jr. Strogatz then studied as a Marshall Scholar at Trinity College, Cambridge from 1980 to 1982, and then received a Ph.D in applied mathematics from Harvard University in 1986 for his research on the dynamics of the human sleep-wake cycle.
+Strogatz completed his senior thesis, titled "The Mathematics of Supercoiled DNA: An Essay in Geometric Biology", under the supervision of Frederick J. Almgren, Jr. Strogatz then studied as a Marshall Scholar at Trinity College, Cambridge, from 1980 to 1982, and then received a Ph.D. in applied mathematics from Harvard University in 1986 for his research on the dynamics of the human sleep-wake cycle.
 He completed his postdoc under Nancy Kopell at Boston University.

 Career

 After spending three years as a National Science Foundation Postdoctoral Fellow at Harvard and Boston University, Strogatz joined the faculty of the department of mathematics at MIT in 1989.
 His research on dynamical systems was recognized with a Presidential Young Investigator Award from the National Science Foundation in 1990.
-In 1994 he moved to Cornell where he is the Jacob Gould Schurman Professor of Applied Mathematics, as well as a professor of mathematics.
-From 2004 to 2010, he was on the external faculty of the Santa Fe Institute.
+In 1994 he moved to Cornell where he is a professor of mathematics.
+From 2007 to 2023 he was the Jacob Gould Schurman Professor of Applied Mathematics, and in 2023 he was named the inaugural holder of the Susan and Barton Winokur Distinguished Professorship for the Public Understanding of Science and Mathematics.
+From 2004 to 2010, he was also on the external faculty of the Santa Fe Institute.